swirlai/swirl-search/docs/User-Guide.md

 electric vehicle company:tesla
 ```

-For SearchProviders with that Tag, Swirl rewrites the query to just the terms following it.
+For SearchProviders with that Tag, SWIRL rewrites the query to just the terms following it.
 In this case, BigQuery SearchProvider will receive the query:

 ``` shell
 tesla